menu

 Hall is very much a car-oriented town.
 This is because the population of Hall isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Hall is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Hall doesn't have a public transportation system that people use for their commute.

 The per capita income in Hall in 2022 was $30,992, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $123,968 for a family of four.